Patrick Jones, DVM

 OK, I thought, time to turn up the heat.

-I discontinued the anti-biotics and went right to the source of the problem, the sheered off, infected bone.
-I took some goldenseal and calendula, made a paste with water, and rubbed it into the exposed bone marrow.
-I then wrapped it in the Power Dust poultice again and increased the frequency of #24 Immune Support and #25 INF-X to every two hours.
-I also added straight echinacea at a rate of 1 tsp every two hours.
+I discontinued the antibiotics and went right to the source of the problem, the sheered off, infected bone.
+I took some powdered goldenseal and Calendula, made a paste with water, and rubbed it into the exposed bone marrow.
+I then wrapped it in the poultice again and increased the frequency of Immune Support and infection formulas to every two hours.
+I also added straight Echinacea at a rate of 1 tsp every two hours.
 Within 12 hours Max’s fever was gone and he was eating.
 I have seen a lot of miracles in my practice over the years but this turn-around was absolutely astounding to me.

 Now that the infection was under control, it was time to get Max’s wound healed.
-The #16 Power Dust contains a number of herbs that accelerate cell division and speed healing but I wanted to do more so I added #12 Bone, Tissue and Cartilage Support.
+The poultice contains a number of herbs that accelerate cell division and speed healing but I wanted to do more so I added Bone, Tissue and Cartilage Support.
 This is a new formula I had worked up only a few months before meeting Max.
-Like Power Dust, it contains herbs to aid and accelerate wound and bone healing but it is given orally and does its work from the inside out.
+Like the poultice, it contains herbs to aid and accelerate wound and bone healing but it is given orally and does its work from the inside out.

 Even after all these years, the power of herbs the body's ability to heal continue to astound me.
 I've had several similar wound cases over the years but none of the others had bone loss exposing the marrow and none of the others had the systemic sepsis.
 This case was truly amazing for me to watch.